Education and Engagement for Sustainable Development

 We aim to raise awareness of climate change and the impact our actions have on our planet through our courses, volunteer opportunities and sustainability initiatives.
 We encourage the use of Waterside Campus for local community as well as for guided walks and sustainability events for our staff and students.

 We encourage our students living in halls to consider their impact on the environment via an Environmental Scorecard.
-These are scored termly by the Environment & Sustainability Team and if successful with full marks they receive goodies such as Fairtrade chocolate.
+These are scored termly between the Environment & Sustainability Team and Residential Life Team, those achieving full marks receive goodies such as Fairtrade chocolate.
+Other student led activities include Hedgehog Friendly Campus and the reintroduction of a previously extinct butterfly to Northamptonshire.

 Our environmental students’ most up to date projects focusing on the environment and sustainability around the campus can be found on Twitter.